Infinite-dimensional Polish groups and Property (T): Introduction

-In a recent work, Pestov \cite{pestovVersus} showed that the dichotomy between amenability and (strong) Property~(T) remains valid for the class of unitarily representable SIN groups, thus providing several \emph{non}-examples of strong Property~(T) in the non-locally compact setting.
+In a recent work, Pestov \cite{pestovVersus} showed that amenability and (strong) Property~(T) remain contradictory within the class of unitarily representable SIN groups, thus providing several \emph{non}-examples of strong Property~(T) in the non-locally compact setting.
 In particular, if $G$ is a non-trivial, compact, metrizable group, the Polish group $L^0([0,1],G)$ of random elements of $G$ does not admit a finite Kazhdan set.
 In the case of the circle $G=\mbT$, Solecki \cite{solUnitary} classified the unitary representations of the corresponding randomized group.
 Inspired by Solecki's work, Pestov proved moreover that $L^0([0,1],\mbT)$ does not admit any compact Kazhdan set.
 The last section of \cite{pestovVersus} provides a nice summary of the current state of knowledge concerning Kazhdan's~(T) and related properties for several important examples of infinite-dimensional topological groups.

 The unitary group studied by Bekka and the permutation groups covered by the works of Evans and Tsankov have something in common.
 They are all \emph{Roelcke precompact} topological groups.
 This means that their completion with respect to the \emph{Roelcke} (or \emph{lower}) uniformity is compact or, equivalently, that for every open set $U\subseteq G$ there exists a finite set $F\subseteq G$ such that $G=UFU$.
 Other examples in this family are the group $\Aut(\mu)$ of measure-preserving transformations of the Lebesgue space $([0,1],\mu)$, the group $\Aut^*(\mu)$ of measure-class-preserving transformations of the same space, the semi-direct product $L^0([0,1],\mbT)\rtimes\Aut(\mu)$, or the group $\Homeo_+([0,1])$ of increasing homeomorphisms of the interval.
 Question~(1) at the end of \cite{tsaUnitary} asked whether every Polish Roelcke precompact (\emph{PRP}) group has Property~(T).